 Here’s the thing about exercise science: Sometimes it debunks gym bro opinions, sometimes it confirms them.
-And sometimes it supersedes them: Research demonstrates that that thing you’re doing because it feels right or focuses your mind or feeds your ego is actually most effective, too.
+And sometimes it supersedes them: Research demonstrates that that thing you’re doing because it feels right or focuses your mind or feeds your ego is actually the most effective way, too.
 So it is with exercise order.
 You may already be doing it correctly, but even so, science will tell you to keep doing it that way and how to do it even better.

 FIRST THINGS FIRST